Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-- Exegol: A hidden Sith world that was the hideout of the resurrected Emperor in The Rise of Skywalker.
-Surrounded by gravity wells, solar storms and other dangers, and unreachable without a Sith Wayfinder.
+- Exegol: A hidden Sith planet that was the hideout of the resurrected Emperor in The Rise of Skywalker.
+Surrounded by gravity wells, solar storms, and other dangers, and unreachable without a Sith Wayfinder.

 - Jedha: A barren desert moon sacred to believers in the Force.
-A major source of Kyber crystals i.e. the mineral necessary to produce lightsabers.
+A major source of Kyber crystals i.e. the mineral necessary to create lightsabers.

 - Scarif: A picturesque, tropical world in Rogue One.
 Location of a high-security Imperial data bank and subsequently decimated by the first Death Star.

-2. Ancient Greece (Various): Greek mythology has long been beloved worldwide.
+2. Ancient Greece (Various): Greek mythology has long been beloved.
 Since the 1950s, numerous movies have depicted a rugged and dangerous imaginary world in which the Greek gods walk among men.
 Notable cinematic entries from the past include the stop motion gems of Jason and the Argonauts (1963) and Clash of the Titans (1981).
-Between 2003 and 2014, movie buffs were also treated to several reinterpretations of classic Greek sagas such as the remakes of Clash of the Titans, and Immortals (2011).
-There are, of course, also the many Hercules movies since the 1960s, these ranging from the comical to the valiant, to the unbearable.
+Between 2003 and 2014, movie buffs were also treated to modern reinterpretations of classic Greek sagas such as the remakes of Clash of the Titans, and Immortals (2011).
+There are also, of course, the many Hercules movies since the 1960s, these ranging from the comical to the valiant, to the unbearable.

 3. Arendelle (Frozen Franchise): Based on the scenery of Nærøyfjord in western Norway, Frozen’s Arendelle is an attractive European-style castle city bordering rugged mountains and a fjord.
 In Frozen 2, it is revealed that Arendelle laid south of the Enchanted Forest, the latter a place where elemental spirits roam free.
 The presence of early modern technologies such as monochrome photography hints at the time setting of Arendelle being about the 19th century.

-5. Asgard (Thor Franchise): The Nordic realm of the Gods received a modern update in Marvel Cinematic Universe’s Thor franchise.
-Instead of rustic mead halls and longhouses, Marvel’s Asgard is a shiny, futuristic city that wouldn’t look out of place in a Star Wars movie.
+5. Asgard (Thor Franchise): The fantasy realm of the Nordic Gods received a modern update in Marvel Cinematic Universe’s Thor franchise.
+Instead of rustic mead halls and longhouses, Marvel’s Asgard is a shiny and futuristic city that wouldn’t look out of place in a Star Wars movie.
 The Asgardians here even fly space vessels and use a mix of futuristic and classic weapons.
-Definitely, one of the most inventive interpretations of the realm of Odin in storytelling history.
+Without doubt, one of the most inventive interpretations of the realm of Odin in storytelling history.

 6. Azeroth (Warcraft): Heavily inspired by J.R.R.
 Tolkien’s Middle Earth, and since its inception, expanded to include influences from a myriad of cultures, Blizzard Entertainment’s Azeroth is more familiar to gamers than it would be to movie lovers.
-That said, 2016’s Warcraft: The Beginning gave us a good clear look at this mesmerizing but war-torn world on the big screen, albeit a look restricted to the eastern continent.
+That said, 2016’s Warcraft: The Beginning gave us an extensive look at this mesmerizing but war-torn fantasy world on the big screen, albeit a look restricted to the eastern continent.
 Regrettably, with there being no positive news about a movie sequel as of 2020, movie buffs probably wouldn’t get to see Azeroth again in cinemas anytime soon.

 7. Berk (How to Train Your Dragon Franchise): Berk was only a battled Viking settlement when Hiccup first met Toothless.
 Thanks to the movie sequels and animated series, though, we now know that the ocean surrounding Berk is also home to numerous other Viking strongholds and a hidden world that’s a sanctuary for dragons.
 One of the most magnificent imaginary worlds to explore at leisure, if you have a flying dragon as a buddy.

 9. Cybertron (Transformers Franchise): An entire planet that is basically a machine, with chunks of its mantle removed to reveal the interior.
-Even in its 80s cartoon form, the homeworld of the Transformers endlessly fascinates.
-This visual spectacle of lights and machinery, seen in snatches in the Michael Bay Transformers movies, is without a doubt, one of the most imaginative fantasy worlds ever conceptualized.
+Even in its 80s cartoon form, the home planet of the Transformers endlessly fascinates.
+This visual spectacle of lights and machinery, seen in snatches in the Michael Bay Transformers movies, is without a doubt, one of the most imaginative fictional worlds ever conceptualized.